philipce/nifty/README.md

 ## Tests and Benchmarks

 Nifty uses the [XCTest](https://github.com/apple/swift-corelibs-xctest) framework to manage unit tests.
-Tests can be run directly from Xcode or, if using the Swift Package Manager, by executing `swift test` in the repository root directory.
+Tests can be run directly from Xcode or, if not using Xcode, by executing `swift test` in the repository root directory.

 The goal is for Nifty to provide correctness and performance similar to other numerical computing standards.
 We'll be testing and benchmarking mainly against MATLAB and NumPy.
 Check out the [status page](Documents/Status.md) to see where the test coverage is currently at.